 In 2019 we removed the 14-day exclusion period for claims when owners switch to us from straight from another insurer with no gap in cover.

-All of our policies have lifetime cover to help when pets develop ongoing conditions.
+Most of our policies have lifetime cover to help when pets develop ongoing conditions.
 Lifetime pet insurance comes with a yearly limit for vet fees.
 That limit reinstates to the fullest every year when you renew.
 This is different from a time-limited or a per-condition policy.

 Time-limited and per-condition policies have set time or per-condition limits.
 Once that limit is reached you can no longer claim for a condition and that condition will from then on be considered pre-existing and won't be covered by your insurance.
 Lifetime pet cover, on the other hand, continues to provide cover for conditions that occur after the start of your policy so long as you renew each year.